MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 #### What can I do with the 5,000 AI credits included in the per user plan with attended RPA?

 Each user license grants you 5000 credits, allowing you to assess the capabilities in AI Builder.
-For instance, you could use these credits to extract data from a few documents with *form processing* or perform hundreds of basic OCR extractions with *text recognition*.
+For instance, you could use these credits to extract data from a few documents with *document processing* or perform hundreds of basic OCR extractions with *text recognition*.

 [!INCLUDE[footer-include](includes/footer-banner.md)]